Image via Canva

 A file photo

-Just announced formally yesterday was posted that Quincy Mayor Thomas Koch will be presenting his proposed Fiscal Year 2026 Budget at a Monday night’s city council meeting.
+Just announced formally yesterday was word that Quincy Mayor Thomas Koch will be presenting his proposed Fiscal Year 2026 Budget at this coming Monday’s city council meeting.

-With past as prologue, two things are certain.
+With past as prologue, two things are all but certain.

 One is that it is pretty much a given that the proposed budget will be approved with at best a few minor adjustments made mostly for show.